vaibhavsarda/Bank_Bot/README.md

 3. Clone the project on your local
 4. Set-up a virtual environment (optional, but recommended):
     * Create a virtual environment: python3 -m venv .
-    * Activate virtual environment (This needs to be done everytime the project is run): source ./bin/activate
+    * Activate virtual environment (This needs to be done every time the project is run): source ./bin/activate
 6. Install requirements:
     * cd Bank_Bot
     * pip install -r requirements.txt
 7. Run the project:
     * cd Bank_Bot
     * python manage.py runserver
-8. The home page development is completed and is working: BASE_URL//Bank_Bot_Server/
+8. Access the application at: <BASE_URL>/Bank_Bot_Server/